Virtual Program Logistics

 In the past few years, we built on that experience:

-• Running fully virtual and highly successful Summer Programs in 2020, 2021, 2022 and 2023
+• Running fully virtual and highly successful Summer Programs in 2020, 2021, 2022, 2023, and 2024

 • Offering weekly debate and Model UN classes as well as over 50 virtual enrichment classes